top of page

 Dynamic hedging & trend following helps to determine when to stay invested, and when to exit an asset class with changing trend characteristics.
 As such, a disciplined and rule-based trend-following investing approach can serve as an effective portfolio insurance technique.

-The purpose of Global Dynamic Hedging (DynaHedge) is to remain fully invested in a diversified international portfolio as long as its different components remain in a positive trend.
+The purpose of Global Dynamic Hedging (DynaHedge) is to remain fully invested in a diversified international cross asset portfolio as long as its different components remain in a positive trend.
 When the positive trend of a specific asset class (or a specific element of an asset class) is invalidated, the allocation is reduced and when a bear trend is established, the allocation is suppressed.
 In asset classes producing no expected cash flow, a bear signal may also translate into a short position.
+The portfolio seeks further diversification with a weight in currency investing.

 Investment Objective